 If you have contacts or subscribers, try to find out what is important to them.
-What are their needs.
-What are there interests.
+What are their needs?
+What are their interests?
 Maybe run a quick survey, or better still, send them a quick email asking for their input.
 People love to be asked for their opinion and it shows that you value their input.

-You could also join Facebook groups that fit with your business model.
-For example, if you are in the diet industry, you could join groups for people looking to lose weight.
+You could also join Facebook groups that fit your business model.
+For example, if you are in the diet industry, you could join groups of people looking to lose weight.
 People will ask the group for answers to their questions.
 If you know a solution to any of these problems, you can reply.
-You may have a product or article that helps solve the problem or you may see a need and go develop a product to fit.
+You may have a product or article that helps solve the problem or you may see a need to develop a product to fit.

 You are listening to your audience and addressing their needs.

 A technique that many salespeople use is to try to find a common interest in their prospects.
 It is an extension of the “people buy from people” statement.
 People also buy from people they feel they have something in common with.